-The Company did not issue any common shares or securities convertible or exchangeable into common shares in fiscal 2021.
-As at July 29, 2021, the Company has 94,049,967 common shares, 1 preferred share, and no stock options outstanding.
+The Company has not issued any common shares or securities convertible or exchangeable into common shares in fiscal 2022 to date.
+As at June 15, 2022, the Company has 94,049,967 common shares, 1 preferred share, and no stock options outstanding.